NREL/buildstockbatch/docs/changelog/migration_0_21.rst

 Schema Updates
 ==============

 Minor updates were made to the residential workflow generator.
-See :doc:`../workflow_generators/residential_default` for details.